PhoenixTales/phoenix-docs/lore/beliar-cult.md

+## To Innos Cult:

+In Gothic, Innos is never described as a father or similar anthropocentric terms, but in a book in Gothic 1, the followers of Innos are described as the "children of fire".

+In this way, the father metaphor does indeed make sense.
+While Beliar is associated with the moon, which is female in almost every language/culture.
+Innos is associated with creation/procreation, and so Beliar is associated with conception and the darkness of the womb into which the light is planted.
+So there may also be a mother association here, that may sometimes appear in the game - but it should not be prominent.
+Both associations should be used by the people of Myrtana in a consciously metaphorical way - they do not actually imagine them as such, as the gods in the universe are more transcendent in character.

 ## Burial Traditions

 14.09.

+Delvin: By the way, how do they handle the bodies of the dead, are they simply buried in the ground or cremated?
+And, returning to the previous discussion, who buries them, is there some profession?

 Delvin: I guess, some would want the dead to be cremated, so there won't be undead.